Ravidu-Vithana/EmployeeTracker/README.md

 ```bash
 npm install
 ```
-Create a .env file in the server directory and add the following variables:
+Create a .env file in the root directory and add the following variables:
 ```bash
 PORT=5000
 MONGO_URI=your-mongodb-connection-string